neurodebian/neurodebian/sphinx/quotes-nihr01.rst

    :author: Prof. Bruce Fischl
    :affiliation: Director, Computational Core at Martinos Center at Massachusetts General Hospital, Charlestown, Massachusetts, USA
    :date: 2010-09-10
-   :tags:  lofs, perspective, software distribution
+   :tags:  lofs, perspective, software distribution, upstream
    :group: Research software projects

    Having FreeSurfer integrated into the Debian operating system by the NeuroDebian team would have enormous benefits for us, and for the thousands of users of FreeSurfer across the world.